25 Encouraging Bible Verses for Addiction Recovery

 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
 Romans 12:2

-The struggle with addiction always begins in your mind.
-Battles are won or lost in your mind long before they play out in real-time.
 The thoughts and content that occupy your mind make all the difference.
 This verse points out that renewing your mind is key to overcoming addiction.

 Such a transformation can only be accomplished in Christspending time in His Word and prayer.
 Such discipline produces perseverance that is necessary for victory over any substance use disorder.
-Spending daily time in prayer and studying God’s Word provides the unbeatable combination to defeat addiction once and for all.

 20. Facing Temptation